-I moved in to Nagarjuna Kadampa Meditation Centre in November 2016.
-I was in a more vulnerable state than usual, had lived in an intentional community before, and thought it would be a peaceful supportive environment.
+I moved in to Nagarjuna Kadampa Meditation Centre in Northamptonshire in November 2016.
+I was in a more vulnerable state than usual, had lived in an intentional community before, and thought it would be a peaceful supportive environment (that’s what their adverts suggest).
 To those who have been in the NKT for years, the centres are more obviously slave houses.
 But this is not obvious to the general public, who they draw in to help pay the bills and then slowly dump more and more responsibilities on through flattery and guilt.
 Sadly I did not do any research about the organisation, and did not know much about the way cults operate.
 I had a positive view of Buddhism, as most Westerners do, and knew nothing of the institutional spiritual and psychological abuse.
-It never would have even occurred to me that I was paying rent to a dangerous organisation linked to the Chinese Intelligence.
-I thought that community living was helping the environment and that we were also helping ourselves and others through practicing meditation, which I knew had many benefits through the mindfulness movement.
+It never would have even occurred to me that I was paying rent to a dangerous organisation with a history of financial abuse and exploitation.
+I thought that community living was helping the environment and that we were also helping ourselves and others through practicing meditation, which I thought had many benefits through the mindfulness movement.
 I thought those who only read Kelsang Gyatso’s books were extreme, but they didn’t really bother me.
 I continued to study a broad range of topics including the neuroscience behind both meditation and trauma.
-I went on retreats elsewhere, with a group of young buddhists from the Triratna movement, whom I was fond of.
+I went on retreats elsewhere, with a group of young Buddhists from the Triratna movement, whom I was fond of.
 I felt like an unfaithful spiritual slut who had to keep her cheating a secret.
 And still, the extreme nature of the NKT didn’t set off as many alarm bells as it should have.

 I never believed in enlightenment and yet I still thought the sentiment behind a lot of the teachings was beautiful.
 On my working visit I remember the admin director gave me a mantra to recite whilst doing a tedious ironing job when I got a bit frustrated.
 At the time, I thought this was kind, but now I see this as the first act of spiritual abuse.
 It was the first sign that emotions weren’t allowed here, and that people would repeatedly give me orders on how to think and feel when it was not requested.
 There were many controlling people just lurking around, waiting for you to struggle so that they could act superior and give you advice on how to overcome any healthy human feelings.
 There were mild, quiet, introverted people around too of course.
 Those were the ones too busy invalidating their own feelings in their head and creating some kind of ‘pureland’ to bother with you.